 Here’s a history of the toothbrush so brief that you’ll be able to finish reading by the time you’re done brushing your teeth.
 Let’s go!

-If was around this time that brushing teeth in the United States become popular among the masses.
-Word has it that the soldiers of WWII acquired the habit while fighting the war, took their hygienic habit home with them and spread it to their families.
+It was around this time that brushing teeth in the United States became popular among the masses.
+Word has it that the soldiers of WWII acquired the habit while fighting the war, took their hygienic habit home with them, and spread it to their families.

 Now that you understand the history of the toothbrush, you can understand how far we’ve come as a civilization.
 Don’t take it for granted.
 Take care of your teeth using high-quality toothbrushes and be sure to make an appointment at any of our locations: Eastlake, Chula Vista, Carmel Valley, Oceanside, or Kearny.
 We’d be happy to take a look at your teeth and help you get the smile you’ve always dreamed of!